At Railway Children, we stand for children, their childhoods and their futures.

 To apply, please email your CV and a covering letter to jobs@railwaychildren.org.uk

-If you want to know more about the role or the selection process, please contact Rob Capener, CEO via his Executive Assistant j.foster@railwaychildren.org.uk
+If you would like to know more about the role or the selection process, please contact Rob Capener, CEO via his Executive Assistant j.foster@railwaychildren.org.uk

 Trustee recruitment pack) Trustee recruitment pack